 The test for mitigation

 Ultimately the test for mitigation is not whether there was a better way of doing things but whether what the innocent party did do was reasonable.
-An innocent party is not under any obligation to do anything other than in the ordinary course of business.
+An innocent party is not under any obligation to do anything that is not in the ordinary course of business.

 What an innocent party is required to do to mitigate its loss will always be a question of fact to be considered in all the circumstances.
 Examples of what may be required might include: